cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

 # The sdfType "link"

 The sdfType "link" can be used with the SDF "type" of "object".
-The members of that object are strings that are named as the attribute names.
+The members of that object are strings that are named as the parameter (attribute) names.
-The special attribute name "href" is used to express the link target.
+The special parameter name "href" is used to express the link target.
+(Parameter names specific to CoRE are also discussed in {{-attr}}.)

 An example for the instance of a link is provided in {{Section 5 of -link-format}}: